AbdelrahmanShaheen/CSE312-java-college-course/transposed_array/README.md

 # About task
-Enter an array and print the transpose of it.
+Enter a 2D array and print the transpose of it.